-Syllabus for the Examination to be held in December 2019 to December 2021
+Syllabus for the Examination to be held in December 2022 to December 2024 meaningful research in economics.

-Preamble: Application of economic theory needs a reasonable understanding of economic relationships and econometrics methods.
-The econometric theory thus becomes a very powerful tool for understanding of applied economic relationships and for meaningful research in economics.
 This paper accordingly is devoted to equip the students with basic theory of econometrics and relevant applications of the methods.
 The topics covered in the course include various problems faced in estimation of both single equation and simultaneous equations methods.